DIY Marketing Workshops – Do it Your Way!

 Would you like to write a book?
 Would you like to sell it online?
 You can!

 Make and publish your own eBook for free.
 Then sell it all over the world, at places like Amazon and Lulu.
-And have a copy of your eBook in the National library of New Zealand!
+Or give it away on your website.
+Or share it via email with family and friends.
+Also it's free and easy to place a copy of your eBook in the National library of New Zealand.

 “If there's a book that you want to read, but it hasn't been written yet, then you must write it.”

 When did you last do a backup?
 Last week?
 Last month?
 Last year?

 Do you know where all your digital files are if something happens to your devices?
 Are you able to find, use, or access your files from 15 years ago?
 From 20 years ago? – have you checked they still work?

 In 20 years time will you know where to find your important digital document XYZ?
 Or those funny photos of Uncle Fred?

 It’s never too early to do a backup!